Is your vinyl record warped?

 Step 3:

-Set the temperature to 60°C and let your record rest there.
+Set the temperature to 60°C and let your record rest at this temperature.

 Step 4:

-When the heating press reaches 60°C temperature then you need to turn off the press and leave your record inside the press until it cools down naturally.
+When the heating press reaches 60°C, turn off the press and leave your record inside until it cools down naturally.

 Step 5:

-Once your record has cooled down, take it out of the press, put it on the turntable, and spin it.
+Once your record has cooled, take it out of the press, place it on the turntable, and spin it.
 You will see some improvement.
 You can repeat the steps multiple times to get the desired results.

 Results:

-There are 2 ways or methods but I recommend you to try only the first one.
+There are two ways to use glass panes, but I recommend trying only the first one.

-Note: If you can’t set the temperature to 60°C in your oven then please do yourselves and your record a favor, don’t even think to try it.
+Note: If you can’t set the temperature to 60°C in your oven, please do yourself and your records a favor, don’t try it.
 You will get your record melted in no time.

 Here are the requirements:

-Now, let’s check both methods one by one and I recommend you follow the first method only:
+Now, let’s check both methods one by one:

 Step 1: